hasura/learn-graphql/tutorials/frontend/typescript-react-apollo/tutorial-site/content/realtime-feed/2-sync-todo.md

 We are also handling the error case above.

-Finally, let's remove the dummy initial state for todos and set inital state for todos to be an empty array `[]`.
+Finally, let's remove the dummy initial state for todos and set initial state for todos to be an empty array `[]`.

 ```javascript